Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Discussions

 Fig. \ref{fig:sc-SCUC-case118iit-support-scenario-number} compares the cardinalities of essential sets for three cases: (a) c-SCUC with $N-1$ contingencies but without transmission constraints, results of case (a) are obtained from \cite{geng_chance-constrained_2019}); (b) c-SCUC with transmission constraints but without $N-1$ contingencies; and (c) c-SCUC with both transmission constraints and $N-1$ contingencies.

-Case (a) is the simplest, in \cite{geng_chance-constrained_2019} we show that the scenario problem for unit commitment satisfies the non-degeneracy assumption \ref{ass:non-degeneracy}, and the cardinality of essential sets is bounded by the number of snapshots $n_t$, i.e. $|\Sc| \le n_t = 24$ in Fig. \ref{fig:sc-SCUC-case118iit-support-scenario-number}.
-Case (b) and (c) include transmission capacity constraints.
+Case (a) is the simplest, in \cite{geng_chance-constrained_2019} we show that the scenario problem for unit commitment satisfies the non-degeneracy assumption \ref{ass:non-degeneracy}, and the cardinality of essential sets is bounded by the number of snapshots $n_t$, i.e., $|\Sc| \le n_t = 24$ in Fig. \ref{fig:sc-SCUC-case118iit-support-scenario-number}.
+Cases (b) and (c) include transmission capacity constraints.
 As demonstrated in Section \ref{sub:s_scuc_is_degenerate}, s-SCUC could be degenerate with transmission constraints.
-Theoretically speaking, the cardinality of essential sets might be unbounded for non-convex problems.
-As observed in Fig. \ref{fig:sc-SCUC-case118iit-support-scenario-number}, the cardinality of essential sets ($30\sim40$ in case 2, $0\sim10$ in case 3) is greatly smaller than the number of decision variables (e.g. about $4000$ binary variables and around $75000$ continuous decision variables).
-This observation implies that the number of scenarios $N$ required could be much smaller than expected.
+Theoretically speaking, the cardinality of essential sets might be unbounded for non-convex problems. \FR{Fig. \ref{fig:sc-SCUC-case118iit-support-scenario-number} shows that the cardinality of essential sets is greatly smaller than the number of decision variables.
+For example, s-SCUC has about $4000$ binary variables and around $75000$ continuous decision variables, while the cardinalities of essential sets are $30\sim40$ in case (b) and $0\sim10$ in case (c).} This observation implies that the number of scenarios $N$ required could be much smaller than expected.

 Another interesting observation is that including $N-1$ contingency constraints reduces $|\Es|$.
 This observation has two implications.
 First, $N-1$ contingency constraints not only protect the system from unexpected device failures, they also help reduce the impacts of uncertainties from renewables.
 Second, including $N-1$ contingency constraints could help reduce sample complexity.
 Similar with the observations in \cite{modarresi_scenario-based_2018}, this observation indicates that the scenario approach might be of practical use.